 Did you know that landlords can’t turn you away because you use a housing voucher?
 Landlords and property managers legally cannot turn someone away because of how they pay for housing.
 This includes tenants who use government assistance such as housing choice vouchers (like section 8), VA housing vouchers, financial aid, and Social Security.
 Learn Read more about Know Your Rights: Housing Voucher Training[…]

 The Centers for Disease Control and Prevention (CDC) issued a national eviction moratorium order on Tuesday, September 1, 2020, that was published in the Federal Register on Friday, September 4, 2020.
 The purpose of the order is to stop the spread of COVID-19 by keeping people in their homes.
-Please note: As of January 21, Read more about National Eviction Moratorium: UPDATED[…]
+Please note: The national moratorium has Read more about National Eviction Moratorium: Extended to June 30[…]

 Non owner-occupied properties in Baltimore City are required to be registered with the City.
 Additionally, non owner-occupied rental properties also have to be inspected and licensed, in addition to the registration requirement.
 This law went into effect in 2018, and applies to single-family homes as well as multifamily properties (apartments), rental condos, etc. A landlord Read more about Baltimore City Rental Property Inspection, Licensing, and Registration Law[…]